ShadowproofGamer/ShadowproofGamer/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on GO server for filesharing and synchroneous PDF viewer for music bands.
+- 🌱 I’m currently learning GO and Rust
+-
 <!--
 **ShadowproofGamer/ShadowproofGamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...